4nsei/Gurt/README.md

 - Players: opens a list of players, select one to do things to them like kill, kick, etc
 - Inject: injects the FE bypass if its not already, also can tell if the FE bypass is currently not working
-- CMD Line: opens a commandline, do cmds to see the commands in the console
+- CMD Line: opens a commandline, do cmds to see the commands in the console (not everything will work when the first version if released)